 Skin cancer is one of the most common cancer types in the United States, with estimates showing that new diagnosis is greater than those of other forms combined.
 Although many people would hardly think of it to help, evidence suggests that a popular laser for anti-aging treatment may help against this disorder.

 It is not usual for cosmetic and medical treatments to have something in common.
-This will certainly make it surprising for some to learn that Fraxel, a laser that many people will know more for its anti-aging uses, can help to fight cancer.
+This will certainly be surprising for some to learn that Fraxel, a laser that many people know more for its anti-aging uses, can help fight cancer.

 Actinic keratosis and treatments